smthomas-sci/IntrospectiveVariationalAutoencoder/README.md

 This implementation borrowed the hairy loss implementation from `bbeatrix` available on [GitHub](https://github.com/bbeatrix/introvae).
-The Adaptive Instance Normalisation Layer was borrowed from `manicman1999` available on [here](https://github.com/manicman1999/StyleGAN-Keras).
-Additionally, the [Nvidia Labs GitHub](https://github.com/NVlabs/stylegan2/) served as some interesting reading.
+The Adaptive Instance Normalisation Layer was borrowed from `manicman1999` available [here](https://github.com/manicman1999/StyleGAN-Keras).
+Additionally, the [Nvidia Labs GitHub](https://github.com/NVlabs/stylegan2/) served as some interesting and helpful reading.